Enter Now

 · It is anticipated the area around Inverness Sports Centre will be very busy on the morning of the event and traffic flow will be slow.
 We encourage you to allow plenty of time, park a distance away and walk to the Sports Centre or consider car sharing or walking/cycling where possible.

-Where can my friends and family watch me run?
+Where can my friends and family watch me?

 The final few miles through Inverness offer the best vantage points for spectators, and everyone is welcome to come to Inverness Sports Centre to welcome home all runners and enjoy the atmosphere.

-I would like to volunteer at the event, how can I apply?
+I would like to volunteer at the event, how do I find out more?

 There are a host of volunteer roles at the event.
-Please email [email protected] or visit the Volunteer page for more information.
+Please get in touch or visit the Volunteer page for more information.

 What are you doing to minimise the environmental impact of the event?

-We are committed to making our events as sustainable as possible and to minimise the event’s environmental impact as we work towards a Zero Waste to Landfill event for the future however we do need your help.
+We are committed to making our events as sustainable as possible and to minimise the event’s environmental impact however we do need your help.
 Read more here about some of the ways we are eliminating waste and reducing the environmental impact of the event this year.

 Inverness Half Marathon FAQ